Tpikl/Portfolio/README.md

 # Portfolio
-Hey there, welcome to my [Portfolio](https://github.com/Tpikl/Portfolio/#readme) project.
-This is for my personal website, built using React & styled-components.
+Hey there and welcome to my Portfolio project, for my personal [website](https://taynich.dev).
+A simple start to increasing visibility.

+Built using:
+- React
+- styled-components

 ## Install & Set Up